bryal/Helion/README.md

 	* `Time [ms]`: The time constant to use when smoothing.
 Larger values gives slower transition.

 		* `Linear Smoothing`: `"previous value" + ("value difference" * max("Frame time difference" / "Time constant", 1))`

+	* `Update Freq.
+[Hz]`: How often to update LEDs.
+Should be higher than `Frame Grabber` -> `Interval`.
+When no new frame has been captured, just keep smoothing the colors to previous frame.

 * `Colors`: Everything is read.